-For those that are unfamiliar, Chinese New Year 2019 will start on February 5, 2019.
+For those that are unfamiliar, Chinese New Year 2020 will start on January 25th, 2020 and the festival will last to February 8th, about 15 days in total.
 It is the start of the lunar new year when there is a start of the new moon.
 Since it is based on the moon, Chinese New Year always has a different date every year.
-2019 is considered to be the year of the pig which is supposed to symbolize wealth, luck and good fortune.
+2020 is considered to be the year of the rat.

 So What’s Going On During Chinese New Year in NYC?